GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Exotic

-- Binary Trigger (Merciless): affected by weapon damage, DTA, DTH and OOCD but not by explosive damage
+- Backfire (Payment In Kind): once at max stacks and 1 HP, the bleed doesn't trigger anymore until you weapon swap or lose your stacks. the bleed can't kill you if it was the only source of incoming damage during the whole bleed duration. weapon swapping mid-reload and Parkour from the NinjaBike Messenger Kneepads don't trigger the bleed (but you lose your stacks)
-- Breathe Free (Lady Death): the speed boost also procs when holding it while a target dies from your status effects or a warhound you killed explodes
+- Catharsis (Vicious Cycle): also gains stacks when your shield takes damage
-- Electromagnetic Accelerator (Nemesis): swapping to another weapon after charging it will automatically make it shoot
+- Chatterbox (Incessant Chatter): stays procced after dying (as long as you don't switch weapons). also increases the rate of fire of the Chem Launcher the more stacks it has
-- In Plain Sight (Mantis): the headshot damage boost is always active in PVP
+- Coyote's Mask (Pack Instincts): buffs can be individually procced by 3 players using it and can therefore all be active at the same time
-- Incessant Chatter (Chatterbox): stays procced after dying (as long as you don't switch weapons). also increases the rate of fire of the Chem Launcher the more stacks it has
+- Dodge City Gunslinger's Holster (Quick Draw): while at full Headhunter stacks, killing a target with a headshot from a pistol will cause the Dodge City stacks to temporarily boost Headhunter's cap for the next shot, therefore causing an insane amount of damage
-- Pack Instincts (Coyote's Mask): buffs can be individually procced by 3 players using it and can therefore all be active at the same time
+- Eagle Bearer (Tenacity): in PVP, provides an important reload speed bonus
-- Parkour!
-(NinjaBike Messenger Kneepads): doesn't consume your ammo reserve, therefore helping you save ammo
+- Lady Death (Breathe Free): the speed boost also procs when holding it while a target dies from your status effects or a warhound you killed explodes
-- Payment In Kind (Backfire): once at max stacks and 1 HP, the bleed doesn't trigger anymore until you weapon swap or lose your stacks. the bleed can't kill you if it was the only source of incoming damage during the whole bleed duration. weapon swapping mid-reload and Parkour from the NinjaBike Messenger Kneepads don't trigger the bleed (but you lose your stacks)
+- Mantis (In Plain Sight): the headshot damage boost is always active in PVP
-- Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, DTA, DTH and OOCD. in PVP, the player who applied the debuff must die for the ticks to stop
+- Merciless (Binary Trigger): affected by weapon damage, DTA, DTH and OOCD but not by explosive damage
-- Quick Draw (Dodge City Gunslinger's Holster): while at full Headhunter stacks, killing a target with a headshot from a pistol will cause the Dodge City stacks to temporarily boost Headhunter's cap for the next shot, therefore causing an insane amount of damage
+- Nemesis (Electromagnetic Accelerator): swapping to another weapon after charging it will automatically make it shoot
-- Regicide (Regulus): also affected by explosive damage and how many Dodge City stacks you have (TODO: verify the bit about explosive damage)
+- NinjaBike Messenger Kneepads (Parkour!): doesn't consume your ammo reserve, therefore helping you save ammo
-- Sandman (Sweet Dreams): doesn't work on robotics. meleeing with a Shield or Chem Launcher also procs it
+- Pestilence (Plague of the Outcasts): ticks are affected by weapon damage, DTA, DTH and OOCD. in PVP, the player who applied the debuff must die for the ticks to stop
-- Septic Shock (Scorpio): venom stacks are added to each other when applied by different players
+- Regulus (Regicide): also affected by explosive damage and how many Dodge City stacks you have (TODO: verify the bit about explosive damage)
-- Tenacity (Eagle Bearer): in PVP, provides an important reload speed bonus
+- Scorpio (Septic Shock): venom stacks are added to each other when applied by different players
-- Toxic Delivery (Vile): ticks are also affected by Perpetuation, OOCD, DTA and DTH
+- Sweet Dreams (Sandman): doesn't work on robotics. meleeing with a Shield or Chem Launcher also procs it
-- Vicious Cycle (Catharsis): also gains stacks when your shield takes damage
+- Vile (Toxic Delivery): ticks are also affected by Perpetuation, OOCD, DTA and DTH

 #### Gear set

-- Ground Control (Future Initiative): procs when someone is at full armor, not when the FI user is at full armor
+- Foundry Bulwark (Makeshift Repairs): explosive damage doesn't proc it
-- Heartstopper (Heartbreaker): each shotgun pellet counts towards building up one stack so using an ACS-12 allows reaching max stacks faster
+- Future Initiative (Ground Control): procs when someone is at full armor, not when the FI user is at full armor
-- Hostile Negotiations (Negotiator's Dilemma): crits caused by a signature weapon aren't affected by damage reduction when shooting a non-named enemy while a named enemy is marked
+- Heartbreaker (Heartstopper): each shotgun pellet counts towards building up one stack so using an ACS-12 allows reaching max stacks faster
-- Makeshift Repairs (Foundry Bulwark): explosive damage doesn't proc it
+- Negotiator's Dilemma (Hostile Negotiations): crits caused by a signature weapon aren't affected by damage reduction when shooting a non-named enemy while a named enemy is marked
-- Striker's Gamble (Striker): each shotgun pellet counts towards building up one stack so using an ACS-12 allows reaching max stacks faster. stacks are multiplicative with each other
+- Striker (Striker's Gamble): each shotgun pellet counts towards building up one stack so using an ACS-12 allows reaching max stacks faster. stacks are multiplicative with each other

 #### High-end